Individually portioned jars

 Price: Budget-friendly with plenty of affordable add-on options

 The Euro Cuisine YM80 Electric Yogurt Maker retails for around $35, but you can usually find it on sale for $25 to $30.
 With its inclusion of glass jars, you can’t beat the price of this device.
 Glass storage containers are often more expensive than their plastic counterparts.
 It’s also backed by a three-year limited warranty.

 You’ll more than make up for the investment in grocery bill savings, as well.
 Individual yogurts, especially those made with premium ingredients and non-dairy varieties, can cost anywhere from $1 to $4 per serving.
 Buying bigger tubs of yogurt can be more cost-effective, but not all varieties are available in more economical sizes.

 Euro Cuisine YM80 Electric Yogurt Maker vs. Cuisinart Electronic Yogurt Maker

-If your budget allows, be sure to check out the Cuisinart Electronic Yogurt Maker (view on Amazon).
+If your budget allows, be sure to check out the Cuisinart Electronic Yogurt Maker (view at Amazon).
 Priced around $80, it’s almost twice as costly as the Euro Cuisine model, but it offers extra bells and whistles that make DIY yogurt even easier—especially if you’ve got a busy schedule.

 Definitely buy it.

-The Euro Cuisine YM80 Electric Yogurt Maker is extremely simple to use, affordable, easy to clean, and compact for convenient storage.
+The Euro Cuisine YM80 Electric Yogurt Maker is simple to use, affordable, easy to clean, and compact for convenient storage.
 With seven jars, creating your own individually portioned yogurt cups is a breeze.
 Euro Cuisine also offers an array of optional, sold-separately accessories to maximize the unit’s functionality.

 - Product Name Electric Yogurt Maker